anonaddy/addy.io/source/privacy.md

 No service can be 100% secure at all times so please do not use this service to forward emails containing highly sensitive information such as bank or cryptocurrency information.

-We take all measures reasonably necessary to protect against unauthorised access, use, alteration or desctruction of data.
+We take all measures reasonably necessary to protect against unauthorised access, use, alteration or destruction of data.

 #### **Your Rights**